Estimated reading time: 3 minutes

 The downside to weeds under fruit trees

 They use water and nutrients.
 Grasses in particular can be overly competitive for water.
 They provide habitat for pest insects as well as beneficial ones.
-They can also provide easy ‘ladders’ into the tree for ants, earwigs, and garden weevils.

-Some weeds are definitely preferable to others, so it pays to make sure you’ve got the right ones.
 Like most things in gardening and farming, deciding what to do with your weeds is a matter of weighing up the pros and cons.
-Overall, the pros of weeds by far outweigh the cons.
+Overall, the pros of weeds far outweigh the cons.

-Getting benefit from understorey plants
+Getting benefits from understorey plants

 To get the maximum benefit from weeds, don’t let them get too long, and try not to let them go to seed.